cartermaclab/mackin-xaringan/README.md

-# mcmaster-xaringan
+# mackin-xaringan
-A xaringan theme for McMaster University
+A xaringan theme for Kinesiology at McMaster University